Fourier analysis of many-body transition amplitudes and states: Introduction

-In this work, we apply the Fourier transform over the symmetric group $S_N$ to the analysis of many-particle interference processes in the dynamics of $N$ identical quantum particles.
-As a consequence of their indistinguishability, evaluating transition probabilities for $N$ particles requires to consider all $N!$ ways of identifying the particles in the input state with those in the output state.
-Each such association corresponds to a different many-particle path taken by the system, and has an associated complex transition amplitude.
-The transition probability thus results from the interference of these $N!$ amplitudes.
-Furthermore, more often than not, the interfering particles carry internal degrees of freedom which don't participate in the dynamics but render the particles partially distinguishable from one another \cite{shchesnovich_partial_2015,tichy_sampling_2015,dittel_waveparticle_2021}.
-The many-particle transition amplitudes are then dressed by overlaps of these internal states, further adding to the complexity of the interference.
-On the one hand, uncontrolled partial distinguishability is a source of decoherence in protocols based on many-particle interference, calling for dedicated diagnostics and certification tools \cite{walschaers_statistical_2016,giordani_experimental_2018,stanisic_discriminating_2018,giordani_experimental_2020,brunner_manybody_2022}.
-On the other hand, control over the particles' internal states provides a handle to shape their many-particle interference patterns \cite{tan_su_2013,deguise_coincidence_2014,tillmann_generalized_2015,menssen_distinguishability_2017,jones_multiparticle_2020,seron_boson_2023}.
-We will show that the Fourier transform over the symmetric group provides a natural framework to efficiently characterize partial distinguishability and systematically investigate its effect of on many-particle interference.
+In this work, we apply the Fourier transform over the symmetric group $S_N$ to the analysis of many-body interference processes in the dynamics of $N$ identical quantum particles.
+Many-body interference arises from the inability, in a transition between two many-body states, to unambiguously identify each particle in the final state with a particle in the initial state.
+As a consequence, one has to consider all $N!$ ways of connecting the particles in the initial state with those in the final state, each corresponding to a different many-body path taken by the system, each with its own complex transition amplitude.
+The probability of observing the transition results from the interference of these $N!$ amplitudes.
+Furthermore, more often than not, the interfering particles carry internal degrees of freedom which don't participate in the dynamics but make the particles partially distinguishable from one another \cite{tichy_fourphoton_2011,ra_nonmonotonic_2013,shchesnovich_partial_2015,tichy_sampling_2015,dittel_waveparticle_2021}.
+The many-body transition probabilities then additionally depend on these internal states.
+On the one hand, uncontrolled partial distinguishability is a source of decoherence in protocols based on many-body interference, calling for dedicated diagnostics and certification tools \cite{walschaers_statistical_2016,giordani_experimental_2018,stanisic_discriminating_2018,giordani_experimental_2020,brunner_manybody_2022,young_atomic_2024,geller_measuring_2025}.
+On the other hand, control over the particles' internal states provides a handle to shape their many-body interference patterns \cite{tan_su_2013,deguise_coincidence_2014,tillmann_generalized_2015,menssen_distinguishability_2017,jones_multiparticle_2020,seron_boson_2023,kumar_exchange_2025}.